EvanWei-CAA/PilipalaX-for-macOS/README.md

 I’m Ling, a tech enthusiast and designer who loves all things beautiful.
 This is the first project I’ve ever submitted.

 The Bilibili experience on macOS has been quite poor.
-For a long time, I used bewlybewly, but due to limitations of the web itself, the experience still had several drawbacks — for example, the dynamic feed being single-column only, or new videos opening in a new tab, which didn’t fit my usage habits.
-I’ve been using piliPalaX on my phone for quite some time and have gotten used to its interface logic and customizable features.
-I’ve always wanted to bring it to macOS.
+For a long time, I used bewlybewly, but due to limitations of the web itself, the experience still had several drawbacks.
 A few days ago, with the help of ChatGPT, I recompiled the project’s source code and packaged it into a macOS app.
 It now runs successfully on macOS.
 The process was very straightforward, and I didn’t encounter many difficulties — thanks to ChatGPT for that.

 Since I compiled the full source code, all of piliPalaX’s existing features — as well as its bugs — are present in this version.
 Additionally, some issues have emerged due to the crude adaptation for larger desktop screens, such as UI spacing and gesture operations.
-I’m not a CS major — I’m a design student — but I may try to tweak some of the interaction-related code later or work with my CS friends to improve it.
+I’m not a CS major — I’m a design student — but I may try to tweak some of the interaction-related code later.
 For now, I’m just happy to have gone from nothing to something.

 If you’d like to run piliPalaX on a mobile device, please visit the original project here: https://github.com/orz12/PiliPalaX